Summer Residential Programs

 Why should I apply?

-- Learn about George Washington’s life from experts while staying on-site at his beloved home.
+- Learn about George Washington’s life from experts at his beloved home.

 - Tackle topics that matter the most to you, from government to slavery to leadership.